-My wife and I are thinking about downsizing into a smaller house, but many of the available ones are within existing developments and governed by a homeowner’s association (HOA).
-The places we’ve looked at and liked the best so far have very high fees –several hundred dollars per month.
-We’re hoping to stay in this home well into retirement, but should we be worried that these fees will keep going up and up?
+In searching for a home to buy, you might find that many of the available or most enticing ones are within existing developments and governed by a homeowner's association (HOA).
+However, if you've done any research at all, you've probably noticed that some of these places have very high fees: often several hundred dollars per month.
+Particularly if you're hoping to stay in this home for several years, that raises a potential worry: could these fees keep going up and up?

-And yes, the possibility exists that these fees will rise.
+Yes, the possibility exists that the HOA monthly fees will rise.
 The trouble is, that possibility exists whether the fees are high now or not.
-In fact, unusually low fees are sometimes a sign that the association hasn’t been able to talk the owners into paying for needed maintenance, repairs, and improvements.
-The day will come when they can’t put this off any longer, and you may have to pay some whopping special assessments along with the usual fees.
+In fact, unusually low fees are sometimes a sign that the association hasn't been able to talk the owners into paying for needed maintenance, repairs, and improvements.
+The day will come when they can't put this off any longer, and you may have to pay some whopping special assessments along with the usual fees.

 You'll definitely want to do more than take the existing monthly fees at face value when considering buying a home in an HOA.
 Check out:

 How do you find out such things?
 First, review the master deed or "Covenants, Conditions, and Restrictions" (CC&Rs).
 Then, talk to the other owners, read over the minutes from recent HOA meetings, and follow up on any unsettling information you uncover.